hmccode/hmccode.github.io/_posts/2017-03-04-mosaic-digital-memberships.md

 - Reservation Transactions - lists the membership reservation transactions in the last 12 months.
 - Membership transactions lists all membership-bound transactions such as purchase, renewal, fulfillment, etc.
 - Dynamic Vouchers - lists the membership eligible dynamic vouchers (and their expiration).
+- Static Vouchers - lists the membership eligible static vouchers (and their expiration).
+- Offers - lists the membership eligible offers.
 - Discount Codes - lists all the discount codes that are availed for this membership and their consumption date.
 - Invitees - lists all the persons that the member has invited to join the program.
 Usually there is an associated voucher (i.e. referral type) associated with each program that will be added to the member if any invitee actually joined the program.
 - Notifications - lists all the notification messages (whether push, SMS or Email) that were communicated to the member.
 Mainly this is used for renewal reminders.